Fighting a lot? Go to sleep

 Additionally, it didn’t matter if it was you or your partner who slept poorly!
 Both partners were affected if just one of you had a shitty night’s sleep.

-Poor sleep = less able to resolve conflict
+Poor sleep means you’re less able to resolve conflict

 After the conversation, each partner told researchers how well they’d resolved whatever problem they’d discussed.
 The fight was less likely to be resolved if either partner had slept poorly the night before.
 And if both partners were well rested?
 Participants were more likely to report resolving the argument.